Joe Simon (singer): Career

 Under the encouragement of Richbourg, Simon moved to the Polydor distributed Spring Records label in 1970, which paired Simon with Kenny Gamble and Leon Huff.
-The team scored a #3 R&B hit in 1971 with "Drowning in the Sea of Love" and a #1 R&B hit in the summer of 1972 with "Power of Love".
-Both songs reached #11 on the Hot 100.
+The team scored a number 3 R&B hit in 1971 with "Drowning in the Sea of Love" and a number 1 R&B hit in the summer of 1972 with "Power of Love".
+Both songs reached number 11 on the Hot 100.
 "Drowning in the Sea of Love" sold over 1.5 million copies and the RIAA on January 6, 1972, gave a gold disc.
 "Power of Love", written by Gamble, Huff and Simon was Simon's third million seller, and the R.I.A.A. awarded gold disc status on August 29, 1972.

-Simon continued to release R&B hits with "Pool of Bad Luck", "Trouble in My Home", "Step By Step" (his only UK success), "I Need You, You Need Me", "Music in My Bones", "Carry Me", and 1975's "Get Down, Get Down (Get on the Floor)", which gave Simon his third #1 R&B hit, and also a #8 Hot 100 hit.
+Simon continued to release R&B hits with "Pool of Bad Luck", "Trouble in My Home", "Step By Step" (his only UK success), "I Need You, You Need Me", "Music in My Bones", "Carry Me", and 1975's "Get Down, Get Down (Get on the Floor)", which gave Simon his third number 1 R&B hit, and also a number 8 Hot 100 hit.
 Simon's success escalated with his writing/producing the theme tune for the film Cleopatra Jones in 1973.

 In the late 1970s/early 1980s, Simon decided to remove his tenor/bass-baritone voice from the secular music world and devote it and other parts of his life to Christianity.
 Simon began evangelical preaching in Flossmoor, Illinois.
 In 1983, he produced the album Lay My Burden Down for former Davis Sisters second lead Jackie Verdell.
 Simon briefly returned to secular music in 1985 for his Mr. Right album, though none of its singles charted.
 He went on to release a gospel album titled This Story Must Be Told in the late 1990s.

 In 1999, Simon was inducted as a Pioneer Award honoree by the Rhythm and Blues Foundation.
-Joss Stone covered "The Chokin' Kind" on her 2003 album The Soul Sessions.

-Simon had a number of his songs sampled by other artists, including OutKast, who sampled "Before the Night is Over" in their hit "So Fresh, So Clean" and Lil' Kim, who sampled Simon's "It Be's That Way Sometimes" in "Magic Stick", featuring 50 Cent.
-Memphis Bleek sampled Simon's "Trace Your Love" for the track "Alright" on his 2005 534 album.

 He died on December 13, 2021.
 Sources gave his age as 85, in contrast to sources during his lifetime that had indicated a later year of birth.
+Simon's wife Melanie informed the Journal of Gospel Music of his death: "Joe had been ill for some time and spent his final night at home with her, even talking about going back into the studio.
+He died of breathing problems in an ambulance on his way to hospital.
+His funeral is planned for 22nd December."